ethernetdan/KubeSourcegraph/README.md

 kubectl describe services/sourcegraph
 ```

 In your browser visit the IP address found above.
-You should see the Sourcegraph UI with a **Wrong application URL** error message.
+You should see the Sourcegraph UI, *congratulations!*

 ### Configuration
-To remove the error message above and to customize your Sourcegraph instance some configuration will be required.

 First, get the name of the Pod that Sourcegraph is running on by running:
 ```bash
 kubectl get pods